Homepage

 Looking for answers?
 Browse the questions below:

-Why should I stay up-to-date with my COVID-19 vaccinations?
+Why should eligible people stay up to date with COVID-19 vaccinations?

-The virus that causes COVID-19 can change and evolve, and protection from COVID-19 vaccines declines over time.
-These 2024-2025 formula COVID-19 vaccines are intended to more closely match circulating SARS-CoV-2 strains.
+The virus that causes COVID-19 can change and evolve, and protection from COVID-19 vaccination or infection declines over time.
+The 2024-2025 formula COVID-19 vaccines were intended to more closely match circulating SARS-CoV-2 strains.

 What factors can increase the risk for severe illness from COVID-19?

-According to the CDC, staying up to date with COVID-19 vaccines and following preventive measures are especially important if you are older or have one or more health conditions, including those listed below.
+According to the CDC, staying up to date with COVID-19 vaccination and following preventive measures are especially important if you are older or have one or more health conditions, including those listed below.
 Also, if you have one or more of the conditions listed, you are more likely to get very sick from COVID-19 and be hospitalized, need intensive care, require a ventilator to breathe, and/or die.
-The risk of severe illness from COVID-19 increases as the number of risk factors increases.
+The risk of severe illness from COVID-19 increases as the number of medical conditions or risk factors you have increases.
 Risk factors include:

 • Asthma